martgras/armdemo/README.md

 ## Implementation

 There are (currently) 3 variants of the template.
+Compare v1 and v2 to better understand how *copy* and *if* is used to replace parts of the template that are hardcoded in v1

 ### Version 1